Ciao, welcome back to my blog!

 Armani viscose white top with a sort of loose cowl neck that I adore, black open trousers, rattan bag and suede shoes.
 I wore this amazing outfit to dinner once and it is still to my liking.

-These are the outfits that I would wear on a daily basis to be comfortable.
+These are the outfits that I would wear daily to be comfortable.

-Black Tezenis vest and denim shorts with raw hem.
-All my denim shorts are pre-owned and they have no label so I don't know the brand.
+Black Tezenis vest and denim shorts with a raw hem.
+All my denim shorts are pre-owned and I don't know the brand.

 Beach outfit: Neon striped maxi dress, Birkenstock sandals, sunnies and a straw hat.

-In order to reach the beach there is a small walk in the pinewoods that I really like.
+To reach the beach, there is a small walk in the pinewoods that I really like.
 People would also find shelter from the sun during the hottest hours of the day and I am very grateful that it is still like I left it.